');

 About Langley, WA

-Langley is a small community in Washington with a population of 1,090 residents.
-The median household income is $74,067 per year, which is above the national average.
-The median age in Langley is 69.6 years.
+Langley is a small town located in Washington with a population of 1,090 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,067 per year, which is 1% below the national median of $75,149.
+The median age of 69.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Langley Ranks in Washington